s-ol/alive/docs/guide.md

     123.

 Strings can be written in two ways: using double quotes (`"`), as we did above, or using single quotes (`'`).
-In both types of strings you can escape a quote that otherwise would signify the end of the string using a single backslash, and represent a backslash using two backlashes.
-The following are all valid
+In both types of strings, you can escape a quote that otherwise would signify the end of the string by adding a single backslash before it.
+Consequently, backslashes also have to be escaped in the same way.
-strings:
+The following are all valid strings:

     "hello world"
     'hello world'